ivangeevo/btwr-core/## Changelog.md

+### 0.26.1

++ Conventional tags changes;
+  added new gears item tag for all mechanical gear items that are interchangeable for btwr ones. moved hemp fibers to the "strings" conventional item tag from fabric.

 ### 0.26

 + Slightly reworked directional drop logic so items should drop better than before.
 + Updated the mod to Fabric Loader 0.16.5 & Fabric API 0.104.0